elmahio/documentation/docs/asp-net-core-troubleshooting.md

 ### URL missing when using Map

 When handling requests with the `Map` method, ASP.NET Core will remove the path from `HttpRequest.Path`.
 In this case, `Elmah.Io.AspNetCore` will look for an URL in the `HttpRequest.PathBase` property.
 This is not already enough and won't always return the right URL.
 Consider using the `MapWhen` method instead.

+### Thread pool thread or asynchronous tasks blocked on a synchronous call

+Azure and other systems with runtime diagnostics and validation may complain with the error *Thread pool thread or asynchronous tasks blocked on a synchronous call* in the `Elmah.Io.AspNetCore` package.
+This can be caused by our implementation of the package using a background worker for processing batches of messages.
+This background worker runs in a single thread and will never cause thread starvation as suggested by the error.
+We may want to move the internal implementation from `BlockCollection` to `Channel` at some point.